When it comes to the mountains, it's actually a crucial factor which we have to take into consideration when planning our trip.

 Altitude difference

-Higher we climb colder there is.
+The higher we climb, the colder it gets.
 Also, the wind is getting stronger which can cause sudden body temperature loss.

-With altitude changes, your cloth layers have to adopt as well.
+With altitude changes, your cloth layers have to adapt as well.

 - Have multilayer clothing